Cardboard in Your Garden Might Not Be the Green Solution You Think!

 Cardboard is often treated with various chemicals during the manufacturing process.
 While some cardboard is labeled as safe for garden use, others may contain treatments to waterproof or smooth and contain inks, dyes, or adhesives that can introduce harmful substances into the soil.

-These contaminants may leach into the ground, posing a risk to your soil health.
-As an organic gardener, who is trying wants lessen chemicals in my garden, I don’t want to add things that may contain them.
+These PFA’s (forever chemicals) and contaminants leach into the ground, posing a risk to your soil health.
+As an organic gardener, who is trying to lessen chemicals in my garden, I don’t want to add things that may contain them.

 Ask yourself, do you know where that box you intend to use has been manufactured and what it was made from?
 Not all cardboard containers are the same.